Journey into the Wilderness of Yourself

 You radiate self-confidence and quiet strength – There is nothing like being outside to know the power of the sun’s radiance.
 It affects everything, including our very existence.
 The same is true for you when you have a clear sense of self.
 While others may need to draw attention to themselves from a place of trying to fill an internal emptiness, when you are self-confident, you naturally exude a peaceful, yet powerful presence and way of being in the world.
 Your presence generates a strong “attractor field,” which others sense, even if they may not consciously know why they feel so calm and safe to be with you.

 Having a clear sense of self helps you love and appreciate who you are – flaws and all.
-It gives you an internal sense of safety, knowing that even when you venture again into the murkiness of yourself, you are never alone, since you have yourself as a trusted ally.
+It gives you an internal sense of safety, knowing that even when you venture again into the murkiness of yourself, you are never alone, since you have yourself as your most trusted ally.
 This self-knowledge gives you a better appreciation for the rich complexities that make you the unique person that you are!
 It also allows you to genuinely love your own company, perhaps for the first time in your life.